blozanod/Linkedin-DataClub/README.md

 This process ensures that our main branches remain clean and that all new code is reviewed before being integrated.

+As a naming convention, name your branches based on what part of the project it is going into:
+If its part of the frontend: `frontend/_____`
+If its part of the backend -> scraping: `backend/scraping/_____` This way we can keep track of what each branch is doing and where it is going to go.

 ---

 ## 4. Git Commands Tutorial